Thommanon Temple (built mid 12th-century)

 The approximate location of Thommanon is 13.447145' N, 103.877598' E (WGS 84 map datum).

 All images copyright 2014 by Timothy M Ciccone

 Brukoff, Barry & Jessup, Helen Ibbitson.
 Temples of Cambodia: The Heart of Angkor.

 Cohen, Joan Lebold.
 Angkor: The Monuments of the God Kings

 Freeman, Michael and Roger Warner.
 Angkor: The Hidden Glories

 Houghton Mifflin Company., 1990.
 Boston

-Jacques, Claude.
+Jacques, Claude and Freeman, Michael.
 Angkor: Cities and Temples